 Large portobellos are meaty and filling.
 For the broiler, all they need is a marinade of garlic, olive oil, vegetable broth, and balsamic vinegar.
 Most of your time will be spent waiting for them to marinate.
 After that, it takes just a few minutes on each side to grill them to perfection.
 This same recipe can be used on your outdoor grill if you feel like cooking out.

-In a small bowl, whisk together the olive oil, vinegar, broth, and garlic.
+In a small bowl, whisk together olive oil, vinegar, broth, and garlic.
 Pour over portobello mushrooms, cover the bowl, and marinate for 15 to 30 minutes.

-- Place mushrooms on a broiler pan coated with nonstick cooking spray.
-Broil 6 inches from the broiler for 5 to 7 minutes on each side.
+Place mushrooms on a broiler pan coated with nonstick cooking spray.
+Broil 6 inches from broiler for 5 to 7 minutes on each side.

 The mushrooms are also quite delicious in a whole-grain bun or when served in a pita with your favorite toppings.
 Tomatoes, onions, pickles, avocado, and melted cheese are all excellent ways to dress up the sandwich.
 Add a spicy mayonnaise or your favorite mustard; anything you would normally add to a burger will work.